-* apply this knowledge (particularly the specialized terminology of concepts, and interrelated theoretical frames) when analyzing and accounting for intricate and complex processes found in individual cases of conflict from around the world
+* apply this knowledge (particularly the specialized terminology of concepts, and theoretical approaches) when analyzing and accounting for intricate and complex processes found in individual cases of conflict and intervention from around the world

 Students who are interested in the subjects addressed in the minor Conflict Studies and who want to deepen their knowledge in the field of conflict studies can apply for the Master’s programme Conflict Studies and Human Rights, for which this minor provides an excellent preparation and is strongly recommended.